eauchat/grama/README.md

-# magrav
+# grama

-Magrav is a theme for [the grav CMS](https://getgrav.org/).
+Grama is a theme for [the grav CMS](https://getgrav.org/).
 It allows you to create easily a website and blog that you can simply edit from markdown files or with the grav administrative interface.

 This theme goal is to provide a simple multilingual website.
 It makes it easy to create a website with a few pages, a blog posts section, some events cards in a blogging style, a basic wiki...